 - Press ctrl+alt+delete.
-Click the Power icon, and then click Shut Down. - Disconnect the computer from external power. - On models with a user-replaceable battery, remove the battery. - If the computer has stopped responding and the previous shutdown procedures are ineffective, press and hold the power button for 15 seconds to perform a hardware reset turning off the computer immediately.
+Click the Power icon, and then click Shut Down. - Press and hold the power button for at least 5 seconds. - Disconnect the computer from external power. - On models with a user-replaceable battery, remove the battery.